Skip to Content

 Tip: You can use canned mushrooms.
 I just prefer fresh.

-Pour 1¾ cups of water over rice and mushrooms.
-Sprinkle with 1 Tablespoon of chicken bullion crystals.
+Pour 1¾ cups of water over the rice and mushrooms.
+Sprinkle with 1 tablespoon of chicken bullion crystals.
 Please note you can substitute water with chicken broth.

 Rice, fresh sliced mushrooms, seasonings, and liquids for base of casserole.